The Best Double Cleansing Routine For Every Skin Type, According To Experts

 If your skin often feels tight and looks flaky — especially after washing your face — you're likely dealing with a dry skin type.
 Thoroughly cleansing your skin without compromising hydration or the integrity of the skin barrier is key.
 With that in mind, cleansing balms make a good first step in your face-washing routine, as they’re effective at breaking down stubborn products without being harsh on the skin.

-For the second step, Wedgwood recommends following up with the CeraVe Acne Control Face Cleanser, $17.99, which works to cleanse deeper into the pores.
-This gel-to-foam contains 2% salicylic acid, an exfoliating ingredient that helps remove dead skin cells and clears out any buildup in your pores.
+For the second step, Wedgwood recommends following up with the CeraVe Blemish Control Face Cleanser, $22.99, which works to cleanse deeper into the pores.
+This gel-to-foam cleanser contains 2% salicylic acid, an exfoliating ingredient that helps remove dead skin cells and clear out any build-up in your pores.
 “Salicylic acid is fantastic for addressing concerns like acne, clogged pores, or uneven texture,” she adds.
 “It’s gentle enough for regular use since it’s formulated with ceramides and niacinamide, which help maintain and support your skin barrier.”

-If your skin is very dry, and you're not keen on foaming cleansers, consider a cream-based face wash instead.
-We love the Glow Recipe Avocado Ceramide Moisture Barrier Cleanser, $28, with moisturizing colloidal oatmeal and avocado oil.

 AdvertisementADVERTISEMENT